Coronavirus in Finland: Impact on Services

 Insurance: Employers and entrepreneurs alike have certain insurance obligations.
 See Employer & Entrepreneur Obligations

-Definition of Authorised Accounting Firm: In order to be eligible an accounting firm must be a member of the Association of Finnish Accounting Firms, comply with the rules of the Association and meet the requirements specified in the Institute for Accountancy’s rules concerning authorised accounting firms.
+Definition of Authorised Accounting Firm: To be eligible an accounting firm must be a member of and comply with the rules of the Association of Finnish Accounting Firms, and meet the requirements specified in the Institute for Accountancy’s rules concerning authorised accounting firms.

 Note: Setting up as an entrepreneur impacts your pension obligations and social security entitlements.